namatacha/nine6-cli/README.md

 # Nine6 CLI

-Nine6 CLI is an opensource ai chatting program, and this program is CLI, so you need to run it on your terminal!.
+Nine6 CLI is an opensource ai chatting program, and this program is CLI, so you need to run it on your terminal!

 This program is still in alpha version, bugs may occurred.

 ## Features